Questions and answers about Viking

 What is the purpose of the exercise?

 It aims at improving the ability of civilian actors, the police and the military to cooperate and conduct joint international peace and crisis management operations.
+Therefore, it is important that the game is based on contemporary challenges for the UN, EU and NATO and that actors get to practise on the basis of their pre-conditions and commitments.
 Cooperation is necessary when a crisis occurs in Sweden as well as when the UN, EU or NATO carries out a peace operation in a war-torn area.
 Training on resolving difficult tasks together under realistic circumstances will make these actors better prepared when something happens in reality.

 Why is Viking needed?